ABOUT ED

 Doctor Edward Showler died on Sunday the 11th June 2017 aged 28 years.

-Ed had attended the Simon Langton Grammar School for Boys in Canterbury before going up to Cambridge in 2007 to study medicine at St John’s, where he qualified with distinction in 2013.
+Ed attended the Simon Langton Grammar School for Boys in Canterbury before going up to Cambridge in 2007 to study medicine at St John's College, where he qualified with distinction in 2013.

 As a doctor Ed worked at the John Radcliffe Hospital in Oxford, the Royal Berkshire Hospital in Reading and University College Hospital in London.

 In September 2016 Ed was diagnosed with a rare cancer, Clear Cell Sarcoma, for which there is no effective treatment.
 He made the decision to spend what time he had left making memories for those who he was going to leave behind.
-He travelled extensively including trips to New York, Paris, Vienna, Bruges, and Seville and throughout the United Kingdom and had some wonderful times with his friends and family that they will treasure forever.
+He travelled extensively and had some wonderful times with his friends and family that they will treasure forever.

 During his illness Ed took part in a drug trial at University College Hospital London, which showed some initial promise but failed to control Ed's disease and he was taken off the trial two weeks before he died.